Gabby Eigenmann

 Gabriel John Celebre Eigenmann ([ˈgabɪ ˈaɪɡɛnmɐn]; born March 2, 1978) is a Filipino actor, singer, host and model.
 He is currently working as an exclusive talent of GMA Network.

 Background

 He was born on March 2, 1978, in Makati, Philippines.
 Gabby hails from the Eigenmann family of famous actors.
 He is the son of actor Mark Gil to the '80s commercial model/actress Irene Celebre.
 He is also the nephew of Cherie Gil and Michael de Mesa, the grandson of veteran actors Rosemarie Gil and Eddie Mesa, the cousin of AJ Eigenmann, Ryan Eigenmann and Geoff Eigenmann, he is the older brother of Katherine "Ira" Eigenmann, and the half brother of Sid Lucero (Tim Eigenmann), Maxine and Andrea "Andi" Eigenmann.
-He has also a younger half-sibling trans woman social media influencer, makeup artist and model Kylie Celebre from his mother's side.